 - Parchment Paper: Line the bottom of your pan with parchment paper to ensure that your cake doesn't stick and potentially fall apart when removing it from the pan.
 Using parchment paper also helps the cake to bake more evenly.

-- Rising Agents: Make sure to use the correct amounts and the follow the recipe exactly as stated when it comes to the baking soda, baking powder, and apple cider vinegar.
+- Rising Agents: Make sure to use the correct amounts and the follow the recipe exactly as stated when it comes to the baking soda, baking powder, and white vinegar.
 The combination of these ingredients in the amounts given are key in the success of this cake.
 The chemical reactions of these ingredients working together give the cake its perfect rise and texture.

 - Fresh Oranges: Use fresh oranges to make the best tasting cake possible.
 In this recipe using both the juice of fresh oranges and the orange zest will give you the best overall flavor.
 Store bought orange juice will work and still makes a yummy cake, but it's just not quite the same.